juniper-burns/PROJECT-OPERATION-PI-TANGO-DOOM-3D/README.md

 # PROJECT-OPERATION-PI-TANGO-DOOM-3D

 This is a project to be submitted to the OSISoft 2017 User's Conference PI Coresight Hackathon.
-This project is a proof of concept for determining if Google's new Augmented Reality project, Google Tango, would be useful and applicable to consumers of PI and it's systems.
+This project is a proof of concept for determining if Google's new Augmented Reality project, Google Tango, would be useful and applicable to consumers of PI and its systems.
 This project is a combination of an Android Application and a PI Coresight Symbol.
 The goals of this project are layed out in the following steps: